 Board of Directors, 2018

 Benno Friedman, Photographer/ Activist, Sheffield, MA.

-Bhavna Shamasunder, Secretary, Assistant Professor, Urban & Environmental Policy, Occidental College, Los Angeles, CA.
+Bhavna Shamasunder, Secretary, Associate Professor, Urban & Environmental Policy, Occidental College, Los Angeles, CA.

-Madeleine Kangsen Scammell, President, Assistant Professor, Department of Environmental Health, Boston University School of Public Health
+Madeleine Kangsen Scammell, President, Associate Professor, Department of Environmental Health, Boston University School of Public Health

 Peter Montague, Journalist/Historian, New Brunswick, N.J.